 Why Deworming Kittens Is Important

 Worms can pose a higher risk to kittens, since the parasites can suck the nutrients needed for kittens to grow, which could stunt their development.
-However, you can’t put kittens on parasite prevention.5 This is why a deworming schedule is so important.
+This is why a deworming schedule is so important.1

 Diagnosing Worms in Cats

 There are a few ways to tell if your cat has internal parasites.
-The most obvious is spotting worms in their vomit, poop, or around their anus.
+The most obvious is spotting worms in their poop or around their anus.
 However, if they show other symptoms, your veterinarian can run a few diagnostic tests.
 Fecal float tests can help identify most internal worms.
-However, the only way to diagnose heartworms is through blood work.7
+However, the only way to diagnose heartworms is through blood work.1

-Fecal exams and blood work during your cat’s regular checkups can help you identify worms early, protecting your cat from complications down the line.
+Fecal exams and blood work during your cat’s regular checkups can help your vet identify worms early, protecting your cat from complications down the line.

 How To Deworm a Cat